matan756/WordCounter/README.md

 # WordCounter
-Provide text and get the frequency of occurrences of each word
+Provide some text and get the frequency of each word